 Why did my check engine light suddenly come on?

-- Loose or Faulty Gas Cap: A loose, damaged, or missing gas cap can cause fuel vapors to leak, triggering the check engine light.
-This is one of the simplest issues to fix.
+- Loose or Faulty Gas Cap: A loose, damaged, or missing gas cap can trigger the check engine light, as it allows air to leak into the fuel system.

 What is the first thing to check when the check engine light comes on?